noelle-crawfish/Enumerating-Polycubes/Wolfram Community Post/README.md

 ![5-cube set][3]

 ### Exploration Search
 This method is one I had considered from the start of my project to be a possible solution, but I didn't actually implement until later on due to worries about not finishing.
-However, it ended up being one of the simplest to implement since I didn't have to bother checking the validity of forms I knew were built off each other.
+However, it ended up being one of the simplest to implement since I didn't have to check the validity of each structure at the end.

     polycubeExploreSet[n_] := (
       Block[{new, pt, res},